gracemontagnino/Fockey/index.md

 *Response 2

 ## Speed
-Once a player is satisfied with the other components of their indian dribble, they can attempt to maximize their speed while not compromizing their sucess with the other components.
-Maintaining a fast speed and consistency, levelness, and accurate rotations demonstrates mastry of the indian dribble drill.
+Once a player is satisfied with the other components of their indian dribble, they can attempt to maximize their speed while not compromising their success with the other components.
+Maintaining a fast speed and consistency, levelness, and accurate rotations demonstrates mastery of the indian dribble drill.
 To get an idea of how fast a player is doing the drill, we did some frequency analysis.
 Because the motion is repetitive, it has a frequency.
 To get a better understanding of someone's frequency throughout the drill, we performed the Fast Fourier Transformation (FFT).
-The FFT transfered the data into the frequency domain, plotting against magnitude, allowing us to deduce the main frequency components.
+The FFT transferred the data into the frequency domain, plotting against magnitude, allowing us to deduce the main frequency components.
 To find the characteristic frequency of the motion, we normalized the data, subtracting the frequency of the second highest peak, from the frequency of the highest peak (which centers near zero).
 This left us with the frequency at which the drill was completed.
 We then translated these frequencies to a scale of 1 to 10, to give users feedback on their speed.

 In sample 1, you can see that the difference between the two peaks is greater than in sample two.
 Thus indicating that in sample 1 the drill is being completed faster.
-Sample 1 recieved a score of SCORE, while smaple 2 recieved a score of SCORE.
+Sample 1 received a score of SCORE, while sample 2 received a score of SCORE.
 ![](./5.png)

 # Future Steps